-The Okavango Delta is one of the stars of southern Africa.
-A beautiful, unspoilt wetlands, slow waterways glimmering in the sun, alive with mangroves, insects and crocodiles, covering thousands of square kilometers.
-It is the terminus of the Okavango river, where the water fans out and eventually evaporates.
+The Okavango Delta is the synonymous with life southern Africa; A beautiful, unspoilt wetland ecosystem, slow waterways glimmering in the sun, alive with mangroves, insects and crocodiles, covering thousands of square kilometers.
+Pushing through the reeds slowly and spotting wilflife in a mokoro, a pole-driven canoe, is an unforgettable experience.

 Entering the Okavango Delta

 We began in the small town of Maun, to the south of the delta.
 Maun does not have much to do, except for offering accomodation and camping for adventurers who want to see the delta.

 We woke up early to get started.
 Arranged by the Crocodile Camp where we stayed, a speedboat was waiting for us.
 As we spend along the river, the driver explained that we were headed to the ‘buffalo fence’, one of the entry points to the Okavango.

 So early in the morning, the air was ice-cold, and our faces stung in the wind.
 The water was choppy, and we bounced around against the metal seats.
 But who cares – we were so excited to arrive.

 Boarding the mokoro

 The buffalo fence was less of a fence, and more of a small island, where lots of guides and a few tourists were milling around.
 Here, we changed boats.
 We waded ashore and inspected our two mokoros, a type of long, slender canoe.

 We would sit in the front of the mokoro, whilst the guide stood behind and controlled the speed and direction with a long wooden pole.